Skip to content

 World art trade grows 7% to 51 billion euros

 The crisis is over.
 Especially if you are in the fine art business.
 In 2014, the global art market grew by 7% from the peak year of 2013.
 In total, the art trade turned over a value of 51 billion euros last year, making that market almost as big as the economy of Uzbekistan.
-The internationally authoritative website artnet reported that today
+The internationally authoritative website artnet reports that today

 Critics' Choice back at IFFR 2015 with new tools for the film critic